it-projects-llc/self-addons/itpp_mail/doc/index.rst

 .. image:: chrome2.png

-- In "Privacy and security" section enable "Sound" permission
+- In the "Privacy and security" section, enable the "Sound" permission

 .. image:: chrome3.png